jiakanglee/jiakanglee.github.io/_pages/about.md

 ## About Me

 I am a 3-rd year Computer Science Ph.D. student at [Rutgers University](https://www.rutgers.edu/).
 I'm currently looking for a **new phd supervisor** at Rutgers that are simultaneously interested in AI and quantum, also I'm looking for an **internship starting 2027 Summer**.
-Previously I was advised by Prof. [Zheng (Eddy) Z. Zhang](https://people.cs.rutgers.edu/zz124/).
+Previously I was fortunate to be advised by Prof. [Zheng (Eddy) Z. Zhang](https://people.cs.rutgers.edu/zz124/).

 My research interest always lies in interesting questions.
 Most recently, I have explored LLM reasoning **[EMNLP2026](https://arxiv.org/abs/2606.00726)** , **[ICML2026@ai4math](https://icml.cc/virtual/2026/82449)** and quantum architecture **[ISCA2025](https://dl.acm.org/doi/10.1145/3695053.3731065)**, **[2026](https://arxiv.org/abs/2606.00982)**.